What is blind shippingPosted On 25th June 2019

 There is a fair bit of extra effort involved in the carrier’s part and each carrier can have very specific ways of handling shipment.

 Complications can be avoided by following a few simple yet essential rules.
 Here in this article, we explain all you need to know about blind shipping.

 With blind shipment, one can keep the shipping address, or consignee address, hidden.
 So, the consignee won’t know the shipping address, or the shipper won’t know the consignee address.

 The Bill of Lading (BOL) can be altered to conceal the real addresses and addresses are either left blank or redacted.

 Blind shipping is very important to some businesses.
 So it’s good to know what is blind shipping and how to blind ship.

-Picture it this way — Blind shipment is when one or more parties engaged in the shipment are in the “blind” and cannot know who either shipper or consignee is.
+Picture it this way — Blind shipment is when one or more parties engaged in the shipment are in the “blind” and cannot know who either the shipper or consignee is.

 In most cases, it is middlemen who request blind shipments in order to keep manufacturers or importers from doing business with distributors, wholesalers or retailers directly or vice versa.
 But it can also be merchandisers who request blind shipping.

 Using this method, suppliers, importers or manufacturers, are able to directly ship to customers and those customers will infer that they are buying "direct" from the manufacturer or, at least, that whoever they are buying it from is shipping from their own facility.

-Blind shipping is an additional service and there are additional charges applicable for keeping your shipment blind.
+Blind shipping is an additional freight service and there are additional charges applicable for keeping your shipment blind.
 Most blind shipments also require pre-payment.

 The drop-ship business market is in its prime.
 Drop shipping is the product of our optimized supply chains, where distributors request the manufacturers, importers or third-party vendors to ship the orders directly to the customers.
 However, without blind shipments, addresses are clearly marked, and the customers would see the addresses and names of the suppliers on the BOL or packaging.